 SSRES students have the option of enrolling in one elective course in English, for an additional fee.
 Eurasian Studies courses are offered as a part of Nazarbayev University’s Summer Term curriculum and open to local and international students.

 Nazarbayev University is a world research leader in Eurasian studies.
-The School of Humanities and Social Sciences at Nazarbayev University offers an MA in Eurasian Studies, a two-year interdisciplinary area studies program taught in English.
+The School of Sciences and Humanities at Nazarbayev University offers an MA in Eurasian Studies, a two-year interdisciplinary area studies program taught in English.
 It is the first of its kind to be offered in Kazakhstan, and one of only a handful across the Eurasian region.

 Language courses at SSRES are taught using the communicative method of instruction through linguistic and cultural immersion.
-Students are placed into appropriate groups, according to their level of proficiency (as defined in ACTFL Proficiency Guidelines).
+Students are placed into appropriate groups, according to their levels of proficiency (as defined in ACTFL Proficiency Guidelines).
 Courses are taught by professionals, trained in current methodologies and experienced in teaching international students.
+Classes follow standard US curricula and textbooks, which means that students can seamlessly return to language programs at their home institutions.

-SSRES offers optional elective courses in Eurasian Studies taught in English.
-Check our website for the list of electives for SSRES (coming every winter).
+SSRES 2020 will offer optional elective courses in Eurasian Studies taught in English.

 - Politics and Governance of Eurasia